SchwarzIT/api-linter-service/README.md

 ### JS rules migration at application start up

-The API donwloads a dedicated spectral ruleset behind a configurable url as a base for further migration of this files into JavaScript.
+The API downloads a dedicated spectral ruleset behind a configurable url as a base for further migration of this files into JavaScript.
 No need to redeploy the application after changing your spectral ruleset, restart is enough and you get served with your recently updated and published ruleset.

 Without changing the download url the API uses [SchwarzIT API Rules](https://github.com/SchwarzIT/api-linter-rules) as default for API linting.